jcvignoli/lumiere-movies/README.md

 1. Activate the plugin
 2. Should you want to fine-tune your blog, configure the plugin (in admin settings).
 Default values are automatically filled, no change is needed for normal use.
-3. Activate a Lumière widget in the WordPress widget pages if you want to include movie information into your sidebars.
+3. Activate a Lumière widget in the WordPress widget pages if you want to include movie or person information into your sidebars.
 4. Write a post that includes information about your favourite movie using any of the tools smoothly incorporated into WordPress!

 ### basic options